metrorailings/OwlBlog/content/posts/week-5-insights.md

 Odell seems to have bought in to this offense.

 Baker's composure under pressure needs to be questioned, as does his decision making from negative game script.

+***

+## Bills @ Titans

+Nothing but short underneath passes from Josh Allen on the Bills' first drive in the second half.

+Allen tried to force an intermediate pass on an ill-timed throw leading to an interception.

+Just sloppy football by Buffalo.
+Drops, penalties, errors in judgement....it seems like Buffalo was the team that hasn't practiced in two weeks.

+Well done by Tennessee, orchestrating a win here despite not having practiced.
+Not the first time adversity has united a team away from the practice field.